JalfResi/justext/README.md

 Justext expects valid HTML; it is your responsability to ensure that valid HTML is passed to Justext.
 To make things easier I have written a CGO wrapper around libtidy which you can find here: [github.com/JalfResi/GoTidy](https://github.com/JalfResi/GoTidy)
+In the future, once exp/html is part of the standard packages I will add teh HTML parser infron of this to ensure that valid HTML is passed to JusText.

-Justext use the reader-writer idiom, alowing you to sewtup the reader with a common configuration and just pump out articles to the writer.
+Justext use the reader-writer idiom, alowing you to setup the reader with a common configuration and just pump out articles to the writer.

 Example usage: